 People often pre-emptively freeze their credit just to reduce the risk of potential fraud or identity theft.
 All you need to do is remember to unfreeze your credit when you want to add a new line.

 Contact an Experienced Lawyer Today

-Joel R. Spivack, Esq. is well-versed and experienced in helping clients fix or rebuild their credit after they’ve filed for bankruptcy.
+Joel R. Spivack, Esq. is well-versed and experienced in helping clients fix or rebuild their credit after their identity has been stolen.
 Located in Cherry Hill, Mr. Spivack represents clients across New Jersey.